 I lied to my treatment providers about what I was and wasn’t eating.
 Then I tried to manipulate my weight for weigh-ins.
 Instead of avoiding exercise as I was told to, I tried to sneak it in.
 I continued weighing myself at home when I knew this was detrimental for my recovery.

-During moments of clarity I would think to myself,
+During moments of clarity I thought to myself,

-What was wrong you?
+What is wrong with you?
 Why are you fighting this?

 A sense of control